-The Angku, in addition to the Wa, Bulang and De 'ang minorities, were originally part of a large Austro-Asiatic group that occupied much of Yunnan before the Dai and Yi people arrived.
-'They were driven out of their habitats by the invaders, dispersed and split into the isolated groups they are today.'
-Ethno-historian James Olson, who calls the Angku in China by the name K 'ala, further explains, 'More than two thousand years ago, Han expansion reached K 'ala [Angku] country.
+The Kiorr people were driven out of their habitats by the invaders, dispersed and split into the isolated groups they are today.
+Ethno-historian James Olson, who calls the Angku in China by the name K 'ala, explains, “More than two thousand years ago, Han expansion reached K 'ala [Angku] country.
 By the Tang dynasty of the seventh and eighth centuries, [Angku people] had begun to distinguish themselves ethnically from surrounding peoples, acquiring a sense of group identity based on language and religion.
 During the centuries of the Tang dynasty, they found themselves under the political domination of the Nanzhao Kingdom.
-The Dai Kingdom controlled them during the Song dynasty from the tenth to thirteenth centuries. '
+The Dai Kingdom controlled them during the Song dynasty from the tenth to thirteenth centuries.”

 Angku women are fond of chewing betel nut, which blackens their teeth and gums.
 Stained teeth are considered a mark of beauty among Angku women.
 Since the betel juice only stains temporarily, some women use black dye to artificially stain their teeth.

 The Angku, like their Bulang counterparts, are staunch followers of Theravada Buddhism.
 Angku life revolves around the local temple.
 Traditionally all Angku boys become novice monks and live in the temple until they are 12 years old.
 The Angku obey the three tenets of Buddhism: practicing self-discipline, teaching and discussing doctrine.
 Buddhist temples are found in most Angku villages.